ceglab/DistalRTA/README.md

 # DistalRTA
 DistalRTA VUS homology modelling results

+Distal renal tubular acidosis (dRTA) is a condition where the kidneys fail to properly excrete acid into the urine, leading to a buildup of acid in the blood (acidosis).
+This condition primarily affects the distal part of the kidney tubules, where the final acidification of urine occurs.

 ## Methods

 For each gene harboring a variant of uncertain significance (VUS) resulting in a non-synonymous substitution, we retrieved the corresponding three-dimensional protein structure from the [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/) (release: March 2025).